 “No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.”
 1 Corinthians 2:9

-- 1 lb. of organic grass fed ground beef
+- 1 lb.
+Organic grass fed ground beef

-- 1 bag diced carrots or zucchini (optional) I try to add veggies wherever I can
+- 1 bag Diced carrots or zucchini I try to add veggies wherever I can

 - Brown ground beef and drain before putting in the crockpot.

 - Add about half of the seasonings from each packet (except for the corn masa flour – disregard)

 - Drain beans and the remaining ingredients to the crock pot.
 Stir and cook on low for 6 hours or high for 3 hours.

 - Top with mozzarella or yogurt cheese if you’d like.